 You will usually have to also pay the breakages deposit at the time of making your reservation.

 This means tying up a large amount of money unnecessarily for perhaps 6 months, whilst in many cases of direct booking an unbanked cheque when you arrive is sufficient.
+Properties on the Vendee-Gites website mostly use the SWIKLY system, in which you just register your card details and there is no amount tied up.

 You are dealing with a huge automated system and, as with anything like this, it is not 100% foolproof.
 From a property owner's point of view, the loss or corruption of data is a significant issue and these systems rely totally on this data for correct availability and accurate prices.
 Forums abound with people with blocked money and reservation errors.
 To make a claim, the call-centres are (as usual) difficult to get hold of and often very inefficient.